peytonbrsmith/my_personal_site/content/en/blog/oop/index.md

 An address - the first bit in memory that belongs to the variable is the address of the variable.
 (Where the box is stored)

-The data - Finally, the data stored inside.
+The data - Finally, the data, the bits, the 0s and 1s.
+(Whatever is in the box)